aschleg/Rpoet/README.md

 ## Documentation

-* Rpoet2 Reference Manual
+* Rpoet Reference Manual
   - The API manual as a PDF available on CRAN.
-* Introduction to Rpoet2
+* Introduction to Rpoet
   - A short vignette that introduces the primary functionality of the package.
 * [PoetryDB API Documentation](https://github.com/thundercomb/poetrydb/blob/master/README.md)
   - Includes further information on the design and implementation of the PoetryDB database with MongoDB.